shoftim

 I’ve got redeeming that vineyard stuck in my mind.

 I know!
 Let’s have wine!
 Oh, right.
 We do that.
+But there are more things we can do with grapes.

-Check out my “bunch of grapes” challah.
-Does it look difficult, complicated?
-It’s actually much easier than braiding.
-First, I rolled out a bit of dough, made from my Golden Shabbat Challah recipe, and used a cookie cutter to cut out a few leaves.
-Then I made some thin “snakes” of dough and twisted them to look like grape vine stems.
-Last, I sat and rolled little balls of dough.
-Lots and lots of little balls of dough.
-I lined a baking sheet with a silpat (you can use parchment paper) and arranged the little dough balls into a cluster of grapes.
 Then I added the stems and the leaves.
 Don’t worry about the individual pieces sticking together.
-As long as they’re touching on the pan, they’ll do it themselves.
+As long as they’re touching each other on the pan, they’ll do it themselves.
 You can leave it as is, or color it.
 One way is to pre-color the dough, working a little food coloring into portions of dough.
 That’s what I did here.
 The other way is to paint the finished bread with colored icing (confectioner’s sugar + water + food color).
-The second way will make it kind of sweet…which isn’t necessarily a bad thing…
+The second way will make it kind of sweet…which isn’t necessarily a bad thing… Check the photo at the bottom of the page.

-And for the kids of all ages … we’ll finish with caramel apple-style grapes.
+And for the kids of all ages … we’ll finish the meal with caramel apple-style grapes.
 These are kind of like a one-bite caramel apple.
 As we get further into fall, I’ll be posting my recipe for caramel apples, with homemade caramel that’s to die for.
 But for these, I’m just skewering red and green seedless grapes with toothpicks, dipping them in melted caramels, and rolling them in chopped nuts, coconut, or sprinkles.
 A combination of all of the above looks very festive on a platter.
 (And that, by the way, is the recipe.)

 Now…what comes between the challah and the sweets?

-Here in Central Florida, summer is still in full swing.
-But last weekend was Labor Day Weekend.
-Up north the kids have just gone back to school and the weather is just beginning to turn.
-It’s just about my favorite time of year…except for the first serious snowfall, or the daffodils blooming, or the smell of the ocean on a hot summer day.
-So in protest of a day where the weather is pretty much like it is every day, I’m going to make a wonderful pot of butternut squash soup.
-I don’t know a single person who doesn’t like it.
+Fall—when the weather turns cool and the leaves turn into a kaleidoscope of colors—is just about my favorite time of year…except maybe for the first winter wonderland snowfall, or the daffodils blooming in early spring, or the smell of the ocean on a hot summer day.
+So!
+In protest of another day in which the weather is pretty much like it is every day, I’m going to make a wonderful pot of butternut squash soup.
+It may be jumping the gun on the calendar, but I don’t know a single person who doesn’t like it.

 I’ve recently been craving something Thai.
 Perhaps a green coconut curry.
 You can make it with your favorite protein—try sliced chicken breasts or thighs, thinly sliced steak, cubes of firm fleshed fish, or tofu, and just for fun, halved green grapes to offset the heat.
 (You can make the curry as mild or as spicy as you’d like.)
 A quick mixed vegetable stir fry and some fluffy jasmine rice, and voila.

-I know my thinking isn’t linear here.
-Now I’m considering a first course.
-I’m a big fan of mee krob, that mountain of crispy fried sweet and sour rice noodles.
-I’m also a big fan of Jerusalem kugel, which is a Shabbat classic, especially in Israel.
-I’m going to make my previously posted Jerusalem kugel with a twist recipe, which is a riff on the original, influenced by Persian Seven Jewels Pilau.
-This is a Southeast Asian riff on that one.
+I’m a big fan of mee krob, that mountain of thin, crisply fried sweet and sour rice noodles that’s found on the list of appetizers in many Thai restaurants.
+I’m also a big fan of Jerusalem kugel—a Shabbat classic made, especially in Israel.
+If you aren’t familiar with it, his is a savory sweet kugel made with thin noodles, deeply caramelized sugar, and lots of black pepper.
+I previously posted a recipe for Jerusalem Kugel with a Twist.
+It’s a riff on the original, influenced by the Persian rice dish, Seven Jewels Pilau.
+This is a Southeast Asian riff on that riff.
 See how recipes develop?!
-Follow the link to the recipe and see the addition at the bottom.
+Follow the link to the recipe and see the variation at the bottom.